 As drivers, we are taught to keep a close eye on the dashboard gauges to watch the status of our vehicles.
 When a warning light comes on, we are supposed to take quick action to prevent bigger problems from occurring.
 So, what does it mean when the Check Gauges Light comes on, and what should we do about it?

-In this guide, we cover the meaning of this important warning message.
-We will show you what might cause it and how to fix the problem.
-At the end of our article, you’ll get some answers to questions you might have been asking.
+In this guide, I cover the meaning of this important warning message.
+I will show you what might cause it and how to fix the problem.
+At the end of this article, you’ll get some answers to questions you might have been asking.

 What Does The Check Gauges Light Mean?